 As organizations grow, so does the need to set some ground rules and principles that everyone is expected to embrace.
 Think of how you want your organization to function and what kind of individual employee behavior it requires.
 The guidelines and principles are yours to set and we won’t try to define them for you.
 Just make sure that they are communicated clearly and precisely.

-Ultimately, the structure and the purpose of an internal blog within your organization is yours to define.
+Ultimately, the structure and the purpose of an internal blog within your organization are yours to define.
 The key prerequisite to a successful internal blog lies in recognizing and understanding the challenges you wish to overcome.

 Once you figure out its key purpose(s), an internal blog becomes your playground.
 Make sure that it has the necessary infrastructure to answer your demands, and over time it will grow and conform to the shape of your organization and its collective spirit.
 Be patient, be ready to modify your approach, and listen to your employees - they are your one and only audience.